Sioned Williams: Political career

-The majority of Williams' family were Labour supporters, other than her mother, who voted Plaid Cymru "to remind them that we're here".
+The majority of Williams' family were Labour Party supporters, other than her mother, who voted Plaid Cymru "to remind them that we're here".
 Sioned said that the miners' strike, the Campaign for Nuclear Disarmament and the campaign to establish S4C were all "certainly formative features of my youth".
 A self-proclaimed democratic socialist, she became a member of Plaid because "[she] felt that the Labour lordship of the Gwent Valleys where [she] grew up had become a damaging hegemony, which had lost contact with the culture and people it once represented and defended."
 Furthermore, Williams believes "the current UK political system does not offer the people of Wales an equitable and prosperous future."

 In the 2017 local elections, Williams contested the Alltwen ward on Neath Port Talbot council.

-Sioned is the Plaid Cymru spokesperson for post-16 education, Social Justice and Equalities, having held these portfolios since her election.
-She is also a member of the Senedd's cross party committees for Children, Young People and Education; and Equality and Social Justice.
+Sioned is the Plaid Cymru spokesperson for Social Justice and Early Years.
+She is also a member of the Senedd's committee for Equality and Social Justice, and is Chair of four Senedd Cross Party Groups: the Senedd Cross Party Group on Violence against Women and Children; the Senedd Cross Party Group on Human Rights; the Senedd Cross Party Group on Learning Disability and the Senedd Cross Party Group on Consumer Rights.

-Sioned previously served as a Community Councillor for Alltwen and chaired the Cilybebyll Community Council prior to her term as an MS. She was also head of strategic communications for Plaid Cymru from January 2013 to December 2014.
+As of 2021, Sioned was a Community Councillor for Alltwen and Chair of Cilybebyll Community Council.
+She previously served as Chair of Governors of Ysgol Gynradd Gymraeg Pontardawe for five years, and then became governor of Ysgol Gymraeg Ystalyfera Bro Dur.

+She has also worked for Plaid Cymru as head of strategic communications.

 Sioned has campaigned passionately on many matters of social justice and inequality since her election.
 Notably, she successfully helped to secure a reopening of the enquiry into the Gleision Colliery mining accident in Cilybebyll after campaigning alongside the victims’ families for several years.

+In the 2026 Senedd election, she will be a candidate in the Brycheiniog Tawe Nedd constituency.

 Personal life

 Sioned's husband, Daniel Gwydion Williams, is a professor of English Literature at Swansea University; he is also a writer and a semi-professional jazz musician.
-The couple live in Alltwen, Swansea Valley with her husband, Daniel and their two teenage children.
+The couple live in Alltwen, Swansea Valley with their two teenage children.